eecd-design/conditions-for-success_middle/src/content/components/school-personnel-learner/goal.md

-Educators establish, develop, and sustain relationships with students, using structured interventions, reflective practices, and continuous cultural embedding to foster a positive, supportive environment for learning and emotional growth.
+Educators establish, develop, and sustain relationships with learners, using structured interventions, reflective practices, and continuous cultural embedding to foster a positive, supportive environment for learning and emotional growth.